 I haven't perfected this glazing recipe just yet, but it tasted so good I need to share it anyway.
 To brown butter you add cubes of butter into a clear-bottomed pan.
 Melt on medium high until it smells nutty and the bottom is brown, approx. 10 minutes.
 Stir occasionally.
 Let it cool slightly.

-Once the brown butter has cooled a little, mix with powdered sugar, apple cider (you may reserve 2 tbsp reduced apple cider to make this) and milk to desired consistency.
-I used 1/2 cup brown butter, 2 cups powdered sugar, 2 tbsp reduced apple cider and 4-5 tbsp milk.
+Once the brown butter has cooled a little, mix with powdered sugar, apple cider (you may reserve 2 tablespoon reduced apple cider to make this) and milk to desired consistency.
+I used ½ cup brown butter, 2 cups powdered sugar, 2 tablespoon reduced apple cider and 4-5 tablespoon milk.

 Just dip the donuts in a shallow bowl of brown butter cinnamon glazing, or you can just take a spoon and drizzle over the donuts.
 It was a little thick and didn't look too good, but it sure tasted absolutely heavenly!

 Apple Cider Donuts Recipe